Tori Spelling’s Character Is ‘Broke’ In ‘Beverly Hills, 90210’ Revival

 “We are playing ourselves after meeting at a fan panel.
 Tori, who, in the TV series, is a mother of six children and is broke, inspires everybody to get the show back on.
 [Tori’s character] really needs this.
 So everyone has their reasons of why they don’t want to do it or why it shouldn’t be done, but Tori’s story is so compelling, it convinces everyone to do it.”

-In real life, Spelling has five children with husband Dean McDermott—Liam, Stella, Hattie, Finn, and Beau—as well as Jack, McDermott’s grown son from his previous marriage to Mary Jo Eustace.
+In real life, Spelling has five children with husband Dean McDermott — Liam, Stella, Hattie, Finn, and Beau — as well as Jack, McDermott’s grown son from his previous marriage to Mary Jo Eustace.

 In addition, Spelling and McDermott’s financial issues have been tabloid fodder for tears.
 Tori, the daughter of late TV and film producer Aaron Spelling, has made headlines for her alleged spending habits and high credit card bills.
 At one point, Tori’s then-estranged mom, Candy Spelling, told OK Magazine that her daughter often cried “poor,” while her spending was out of control.

-While Tori Spelling was never broke — the star has logged a steady stream of acting and reality TV credits in the 20 years since playing Donna Martin on Beverly Hills, 90210, and her husband is also a working actor and TV personality– it sounds like the BH90210 revival will exaggerate her financial situation.
+While Tori Spelling was never broke — the star has logged a steady stream of acting and reality TV credits in the 20 years since playing Donna Martin on Beverly Hills, 90210, and her husband is also a working actor and TV personalityn– it sounds like the BH90210 revival will exaggerate her financial situation.

 As for Ziering’s 90210 character, he says he’s “a very hard-working, driven individual” and “an even greater entrepreneur than I am.”